tidyverse/dplyr/revdep/failures.md

 ```

-  There are binary versions available but the source versions are later:
+  There is a binary version available but the source version is later:
            binary source needs_compilation
 data.table 1.12.2 1.12.4              TRUE
-htmltools   0.3.6  0.4.0              TRUE
-later       0.8.0  1.0.0              TRUE
-maptools    0.9-5  0.9-8              TRUE
-promises    1.0.1  1.1.0              TRUE

   Binaries will be installed

-installing the source packages ‘DO.db’, ‘reactome.db’
+installing the source package ‘reactome.db’